 - A Worker: Workers host the Activity and Workflow code and execute the code piece by piece.

-Create activity.go and add the following code:
+Create Format.java and add the following interface definition:

-ComposeGreeting() and returns the result.
+composeGreeting() Activity method and returns the result.

 Task Queues are how the Temporal server supplies information to Workers.
 When you start a Workflow, you tell the server which Task Queue the Workflow and/or Activities use as an information queue.
 We will configure our Worker to listen to the same Task Queue that our Workflow and Activities use.
-Since the Task Queue name is used by multiple things, let's create shared.go and define our Task Queue name there:
+Since the Task Queue name is used by multiple things, let's create Shared.java and define our Task Queue name there:

 There are two ways to start a Workflow, via the Temporal CLI or Temporal SDK.
-In this tutorial we use the SDK to start the Workflow which is how most Workflows are started in live environments.
+In this tutorial we will use the SDK to start the Workflow which is how most Workflows are started in live environments.

 Test the app

 Let's add a simple unit test to our application to make sure things are working as expected.
 Test code lives in src/test/java/helloworldapp.
 Gradle will have generated a default AppTest.java in that location.
 Remove that file and replace it with HelloWorldWorkflowTest.java that contains the following code: